Maifz/dotfiles-new/README.md

 # dotfiles-new
-dotfiles from scratch
+Im currently on building all my dotfiles from scratch.
-test gp g
+Detailed README will follow.